 - An indication per SNPN of whether the SNPN allows registration attempts from UEs that are not explicitly configured to select the SNPN, i.e. UEs that do not have any PLMN ID and NID nor GIN broadcast by the SNPN in the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs.

-NOTE 4: Further details (including number of supported GINs per SNPN) are defined in TS 38.331 [28].
+NOTE 4: For a given SNPN, GINs used for UE onboarding and GINs used for UE access to SNPN using credentials from a Credentials Holder use different value.
+Further details (including number of supported GINs per SNPN) are defined in TS 38.331 [28].